omarhachach/goimage/README.md

 ```

 ## Contributing
-Please check out our [wiki](https://github.com/omar-h/goimage/wiki) for more information about contributing.
+Please check out our the CONTIRBUTING file for more information about contributing.

 You can contact the author on Discord: Omar H.#6299 or via email: [contact@omarh.net](mailto:contact@omarh.net).

 If you feel something is missing, or you find a bug, you can feel free to open an issue or a pull request.
-We will check your issue or pull request as soon as possible.
+I will check your issue or pull request as soon as possible.